Meso-Health/meso-clinic/README.md

 We do most of our local development with the **developmentDebug** build variant, run tests with the **specDebug** build variant, QA with the **sandboxRelease** variant, and final launch to users with the **productionRelease** variant.

-### Creating signed Release types locally
+### Release builds

-There may be cases where you wish to generate a signed release build locally (e.g. to manually upload to HockeyApp for release).
-To do so:
+When running or generating release builds, you'll be asked to provide a release key to sign the APK.
+To ensure that all release builds are signed with the same key, please use the one in Dropbox.

+- Go to Dropbox and search for the `release-key.jks` file.
+- Download it to `/your/working/dir/app`.

+To run the release build directly on your phone:

+3. Click the play button or go to Run -> Run App.

+You also have the option to create an APK and save it to your computer instead of directly installing it on the phone.
+This may be useful for manually uploading an update to HockeyApp for distribution.

-1. go to Build > Generate Signed APK
+1. Go to Build > Generate Signed APK
-2. use the keystore credentials in the `.env` file to sign the APK
+2. Use the keystore credentials (keystore password, key name, and key password) in the `.env` file to fill out the dialog.
-3. **important**: when prompted to specify the signature version, check both "V1 (Iar Signature)" and "V2 (Full APK Signature)".
+3. **Important**: when prompted to specify the signature version, check both "V1 (Iar Signature)" and "V2 (Full APK Signature)".
 APKs signed with only V2 [cannot be installed on Android versions lower than 7.0](http://stackoverflow.com/questions/42648499/difference-between-signature-versions-v1jar-signature-and-v2full-apk-signat).
+4. Choose the flavor and build.

+You now have a signed release APK that you can either email or upload to HockeyApp for distribution.

 ## Running app against a local server